Effects of octahedral tilting on the electronic structure and optical properties of $d^0$ double perovskites $\mathbf{\rm A_2ScSbO_6}$ ($\mathbf{\rm A=Sr, Ca}$): Results and Discussion

-Electron Energy Loss Spectroscopy (EELS) is a valuable tool for the investigation of various aspects of materials as it covers the complete energy range and includes both non-scattered and elastically scattered electrons.
-The energy-loss spectrum (ELS) is related to the energy loss of fast electrons traversing in the material and is usually large at the plasma frequency.
-At intermediate energies (typically 1 to 50eV), the energy losses are primarily due to a complicated mixture of single electron excitations and collective excitations (plasmons).
-The position of the single electron excitation peaks are related to the joint density of states between the valence and conduction bands, whereas the energy required for the excitation of bulk plasmons depends mainly on the electronic density of the states of the solid.
-These peaks can, however, have different origins such as charge carrier plasmons, and inter-band or intra-band excitations.
-Figure \ref{fig:optiparam}(c) shows the electron loss spectrum for the different phases of the SSS and CSS compounds.
-The first and second peaks, at 4.5eV and 6eV respectively, originating from transitions from the 0-2$p$ to Sc-$d$ orbitals, as discussed earlier.
-The low energy peak for the tetragonal phase is sharp and occurs at a lower energy compared to the corresponding peaks for the monoclinic and cubic phases.
-This is due to the lowering of the Sc-$d$ states and stronger hybridization with O-2$p$ states, leading to lowering of band gap.
-The highest peak occurs at approximately 11eV and is identified as the plasmon peak.
-This also corresponds to decrease in the reflectivity.
+Electron Energy Loss Spectroscopy (EELS) is considered a valuable tool for the investigation of various aspects of materials as it covers the complete energy range and includes both non-scattered and elastically scattered electrons.
+It is related to the energy loss as electrons traverse in the material and is usually large at the plasma frequency.
+At intermediate energies (typically $1$ to $50$ eV), the energy losses are primarily due to a mixture of single electron excitations and collective excitations (plasmons).
+Fig. \ref{fig:optiparam}(c) shows the electron loss spectrum for the different phases of the SSS and CSS.
+The first and second peaks, at approximately $4.5$ and $6$ eV respectively, originate from inter-band transitions from the O-$2p$ to Sb-$s$ and Sc$-d$ states, as discussed earlier.

-Interestingly, except for the tetragonal phase of SSS, other systems show remarkable similarities in the optical properties, especially the complex refractive index, optical conductivity, and the low energy features in the reflectivity, absorption coefficient and loss spectrum due to over-all similarity in the band structure as discussed earlier.
-The small differences, however, between the monoclinic and cubic phases of SSS and the monoclinic phase of the SSS and CSS compound arise due to small but significant differences in the band structure of the two compounds, as evidenced in Figure \ref{fig:pdos}.

-It is necessary to emphasize that we have not included phonon contributions to the dielectric screening Unfortunately, there are no studies on the optical properties, for example the experimental polarized zero-frequency dielectric constant value, the refractive index, and optical conductivity, available to compare our results with.
-However, work carried out in this article may motivate such, and other studies on this material.